 Read More → Create a Resort at Home for Your Staycation

 What is a hotel staycation?

-Unlike a staycation at home (which is exactly what it sounds like), with a hotel staycation you stay over at a local hotel, inn or B&B.
+Unlike a staycation at home (which is exactly what it sounds like), with a hotel staycation you stay over at a hotel, inn or B&B. in your local area.

 A staycation at a hotel is a perfect way to treat yourself, get out of the house, and perhaps try something new.

 And you can help your local economy if you stay at a locally owned inn or bed and breakfast.